quickwit-oss/quickwit/docs/tutorials/configure-aws-env.md

 You can also have these variables defined in a `~/.aws/credentials` and `~/.aws/config` files.

+# Region

+Quickwit will attempt to different method to sniff the Amazon S3 Region that it should use.
+In order of prority, it will attempt to read it from:
+- `AWS_DEFAULT_REGION` environment variable
+- `AWS_REGION` environment variable
+- ec2 instance metadata
+- a config file defined in the `AWS_CONFIG_FILE` env variable
+- a config file located at `~/.aws/config`
+- fallback to us-east-1.

 ## Network
 Cluster membership and search workload distribution need UDP and TCP communication between instances.
 You need to authorize UDP and TCP on relevant ports between them to make it work: by default, TCP port 8080 is used by the webserver, TCP and UDP 8081 ports (8080 + 1) are used by the cluster membership protocol, and TCP port 8082 (8080 + 2) is used for gRPC communication.